 1 in 3 shoppers uses the Internet to seek information before shopping

-Smartphones assist half of digital infoseekers with in-store savings
+Smartphones assist 65% of digital infoseekers with in-store savings

 Bracknell, UK – 21 September 2017 – According to a survey of European shoppers by IRI, the big data and technology expert for consumer industries, the increasing use of the Internet, particularly via smart phones, is helping shoppers to find information on promotions and offers that will help them reduce the cost of their grocery shop.

-The survey, which interviewed shoppers in seven European countries, found that more than one third of shoppers (31% in the UK compared to 34% in Europe) are using a mobile application to find information online every time they shop.
-31% of shoppers (36% in Europe) ‘infoseek’ before they shop and 31% (36% in Europe) do this while they shop.
-More than half of those information seeking shoppers (53%) claim they are saving money with their efforts.
+The survey, which was conducted among shoppers in seven European countries, found that more than one third of shoppers are using a mobile application to find information online - mainly about the best offers and product’s features - before they shop (34%) and while they shop (36%).
+65% of these information seeking shoppers claim they are saving money with their efforts.

 The majority of shoppers are looking for deals on higher price items such as make-up and laundry products which can provide them with more discount per item.